Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 As mentioned above, it's possible to escape map boundaries entirely using [Wang Yi zipping](#Wang-Yi-zipping).
 There seems to be a chest floating out of bounds in each map, usually situated in one of the map's corners.
 Does this signify the map's point of origin?
 It's possible to hit and open the chest with some precise infinite jumping movement, but at least based on a few attempts, nothing special happens afterwards.

 All the wall collision is two-sided and generally rather disallowing out of bounds.
-It's usually not possible to get much closer to the in-bounds area once you're fully outside since the level geometry will simply block you sooner or later.
+It's usually not possible to get very close to the in-bounds area once you're fully outside since the level geometry will simply block you sooner or later.
 If this wasn't the case, Wang Yi-zipping might've allowed doing some unique officer sniping tactics from outside the playable area.
 It's also not uncommon to get stuck inside a "pocket" of intersecting walls somewhere near the playable area if Wang Yi zipping doesn't throw you all the way outside the map.

 Going fully out of bounds has some differences between PC vs console:
 - Double jumping seems to grant your character no horizontal velocity, forcing you to exclusively move around with aerial attacks like Yukimura's air special.
 If you fall to the bottom of the map, the whole screen goes dark and the map indicator showing your location is no longer updated, so it's impossible to tell where you are.
-You also lose control of your entire character if you don't immediately double/infinite jump back into air.I tried infinite jumping for a while when the screen was dark - I could hear audio, but never got visibility back.
+You also lose control of your entire character if you don't immediately double/infinite jump back into air.
+I tried infinite jumping for a while when the screen was dark - I could hear audio, but never got visibility back.
 - If you fall to the bottom of the map on console, you can instead see that your character becomes invisible when hitting the bottom of the map - or perhaps they vanish entirely.
 Doing ground actions is not possible at the moment, but jumping allows you to escape the bottom of the map and become visible again.
 All aerial actions seem to interrupt instantly as you land on the bottom of the map.
 It's much easier to do out of bounds exploration on console because of this reason, although for now going far outside the map serves no practical purpose, it just looks neat.
 But testing hasn't been systematic on this front.

 ## Horse